johnpuddephatt/zerowaste/src/posts/2021-02-25-leeds-fashion-futures-week.md

 We also shared this TEDx talk by the Observer's 'Ethical Living' columnist Lucy Siegle, examining the inhumane and environmentally devastating story behind the clothes we so casually buy and wear.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YglyHzvBqpA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+We would like to say a big thank you to everyone who has contributed in so many different ways to #LeedsFashionFutures - first and foremost [The RSA](https://www.thersa.org/), who have funded the project, and worked closely with us to develop it - as part of their [Regenerative Futures](https://www.thersa.org/regenerative-futures) project.
+Thank you too to [Leeds Civic Trust](https://leedscivictrust.org.uk/) for helping to fund Leeds Textile Trail.